-Jen’s recent appearances include BBC Radio 6 Music, Channel 4, The Guardian, Camp Bestival, Bestival at Goldsmiths University of London, Manchester Off The Record, TruTV and Liverpool Sound City on the shared grief of losing Prince and David Bowie, and cohosting Classic Album Sundays celebration of 30 Years of The Smiths The Queen is Dead.
+Jen’s recent appearances include BBC Radio 6 Music, Channel 4, The Guardian, Camp Bestival, Bestival at Goldsmiths University of London, Manchester Off The Record, TruTV and Liverpool Sound City (on the shared grief of losing Prince and David Bowie), and co-hosting Classic Album Sundays celebration of 30 Years of The Smiths ‘The Queen is Dead’.

-After friend Hunter McPherson was murdered in San Francisco, Jennifer decided to quit her job, sell everything she owned and roll the dice on fulfilling a life long dream of living in England.
-Her story of transformation was picked from thousands and featured in New York Times best-selling author Marlo Thomas’s book, It Ain’t Over ‘Till Its Over.
+After the murder of her friend Hunter McPherson in San Francisco, Jen decided to quit her job, sell everything she owned and roll the dice on fulfilling a lifelong dream of living in England.
+Her ‘story of transformation’ was picked from thousands and featured in New York Times best-selling author, Marlo Thomas’s book, ‘It Ain’t Over ‘Till It’s Over’.